 - Q&A – The ability to ask questions of the presenter is invaluable during a webinar or virtual session.
 Q&As help attendees feel more engaged and enable them to process the information more effectively, and speakers will be able to engage their audience better and feel more connected.
 Inputting questions for the speaker through an event app allows speakers or moderators to address questions on his/her own time, rather than being interrupted to address them, and provides more control over the Q&A time.

 - Hashtags – Once you’ve set up an event hashtag on Twitter, bring those updates into your event app by adding the Twitter panel to the home screen (in Touchpoint, the most recent posts are highlighted on the home page).
 We often do this for in-person events, but making an effort to encourage the same type of tweeting for virtual events will make it “feel” more like an event that we’re used to.
 Have someone live tweet the highlights of a keynote session, and have those live tweets preserved and highlighted in the app by including a link to the tweet or a news story.

-So there you have it – just a few of the different ways you can use your event mobile app to help get your digital attendees engaging with one another, and hopefully help fill the gap between an anonymous webcast experience, and a truly memorable digital event experience.
+So there you have it – just a few of the different ways you can use your event mobile app to help get your virtual and in-person attendees engaging with one another, and hopefully help fill the gap between an anonymous experience and a truly memorable hybrid and virtual event experience.